-Box Office: 'Avengers: Age of Ultron' tops with $77.2 million, 'Hot Pursuit' flounders
+Box Office: 'Avengers: Age of Ultron' Tops With $77.2 Million, 'Hot Pursuit' Flounders

 A24 continued to expand “Ex Machina,” moving it from 1,279 theaters to 2,004 locations where it earned $3.5 million.
 The twisty sci-fi thriller has made $15.7 million during its theatrical run.

-Among art house titles, IFC Films released the Jack Black/James Marsden high school reunion comedy “The D Train” on 1,009 screens where it did a mediocre $469,185.
-Fox Searchlight tried to capitalize on the Mother’s Day holiday, moving from 10 to 99 theaters and pulling in $760,721 in the process.
-The adaptation of Thomas Hardy’s classic novel has earned $1 million since debuting last week.
+Among art house releases, IFC Films released the Jack Black/James Marsden high school reunion comedy “The D Train” on 1,009 screens where it did a mediocre $469,185.

-Despite the presence of Earth’s Mightiest Heroes, the overall box office trailed ticket sales from the year-ago period by roughly 5%.
-“Avengers: Age of Ultron” easily topped the second weekend of “Amazing Spider-Man 2,” which made $35.5 million in its sophomore frame, but “Hot Pursuit” paled in comparison to “Neighbors’” $49 million debut.

-Next weekend brings “Mad Max: Fury Road” and “Pitch Perfect 2,” two highly anticipated sequels that should goose ticket sales.